IRL-CT/Summer25_Trashbot/README.md

     sudo apt install bluez
     sudo apt install blueman
     ```
 2. Then, turn on your controller and ensure it's in wireless paiirng mode.
 Check if your bluetooth is on and check if `Wireless Controller` is an option, and click it to connect.
 In this case, it's the 8BitDo Lite 2 controller, and it flashed white/light blue to signal pairing mode, before staying dark blue to indicated its connected.
 Refer to [bluetoothctl documentation](https://www.mankier.com/1/bluetoothctl#) if stuck.
+The left joystick is to move forward/backward, and the right joystick is to spin counterclockwise/clockwise.
-3. This [GitHub Documentation](https://github.com/IRL-CT/Mobile_HRI_Lab_Hub/blob/main/Lab5/Readme.md#part-b-read-messages-from-joystick) illustrates the purpose of each command, but for simplicity purposes, follow each terminal's commands one by one below:
+3. This [GitHub Documentation](https://github.com/IRL-CT/Mobile_HRI_Lab_Hub/blob/main/Lab5/Readme.md#part-b-read-messages-from-joystick) illustrates the purpose of each command, but for simplicity purposes, follow each terminal's commands one by one below for testing:
    - Terminal 1
     ```plaintext
     source /opt/ros/humble/setup.bash